wp-plugins/active-directory-integration/readme.txt

 = 1.0-RC2 =
 * ADD: More debug information from Test Tool.
 You have to set WP_DEBUG to true in wp_config.php for extra debug information from the Test Tool.
 * CHANGE: Now using an extended version of adLDAP 3.3.2
+* FIX: Account suffix was accidently used for bind user.
+Fixed in adLDAP.php.
+(Issue #0009.
+Thanks to Tobias Bochmann for the bug report.)
 * FIX: Uninstall crashed.
-(Thanks to z3c from hosthis.org for the bug report.)
+(Issue #0007.
+Thanks to z3c from hosthis.org for the bug report.)
 * FIX: Bug in adLDAP->recursive_groups() fixed.
 * FIX: The stylesheet was loaded by http not https even if you use https in admin mode.
 (Thanks to Curtiss Grymala for the bug report and fix.)
 * FIX: On activation add_option() was used with the deprecated parameter description.
+(Issue #0008.)

 = 1.0-RC1 =
 * CHANGE: Now using an extended version of adLDAP 3.3.1 which should fix some authentication and authorization issues.